Western Spiny Lizard (Sceloporus occidentalis)

 Behavior

 These lizards are diurnal, and are commonly seen basking on paths, rocks, and fence posts, and other suitable sunny locations.[7]
+Some nocturnal activities are noted during warm periods, the length of which varies geographically but mostly falls in spring and summer.[10]
 They can change color from light grey or tan to nearly jet black for the purpose of thermoregulation while basking.
 S. occidentalis goes through a period of brumation during the winter.
 The length of time and when they emerge varies depending on climate.
-During the mating season, adult males will defend a home range.[6]
+During mating seasons, adult males will defend a home that ranges up to 7.5 meters [10] in radius through posturing and combat, displaying for both females and rival males with their distinctive "push-ups".
+On occasion, they can be seen fighting.[6]

 Reproduction

 Western fence lizards mate in the spring, and do not breed until the spring of their second year.
+Courtship for captive western fence lizards happens in March and April.
+In May and June, the lizards copulate.
+Egg laying and copulation is separated by about two weeks to one month.
 Females lay eggs under a flat surface by digging a nest at night.
 She lays one to three clutches of three to 17 eggs (usually eight) between April and July.
-The eggs hatch in August.[5][6]
+The eggs hatch after an incubation period of about 60 days.[5][6][10]

 Lyme disease